Welcome to Plume3D

 Section titled “Getting started”New to Plume3D?
 The Getting Started guide walks you through:

-plume3d .from your app folder. - Download the Blender addon — Downloads or Blender addon; install in Blender to attach Wren scripts and config to objects and collections.
+- Get the Blender addon — Email hello@wyldmagic.gg to request the addon zip; install in Blender to attach Wren scripts and config to objects and collections.

 - Write an initial app — Create a folder with